PeterBunBun/JL/README.md

 **b.
 Element Class**

-`Element` is a super class for any current and future elements.
+`Element` is a parent class for any current and future elements.
 Eg. Entity, Username, Link, and potentially hashtag.
 I designed the class to have the following methods:

 1. `setFullText()`: setter of the (private) variable `fullText`, Str
 2. `setText()`: setter of the (private) variable `text`, Str